Taft Point: Hiking to One of Yosemite’s Best Viewpoints

-The hike starts from the parking lot and heads down for about 100 feet before it splits, left to Taft and right to Sentinel Dome.
+The hike starts from the parking lot and heads down about 100 feet before it splits, left to Taft, and right to Sentinel Dome.

-The trail meanders through loose rock and sparse trees before entering into a small grove that you will walk through for about a quarter of a mile.
+The trail meanders along loose rock and through sparse trees before entering into a small grove that you will walk through for about a quarter of a mile.

 This is where I got a lot of great pictures, but also where I got bit by a lot of mosquitos.

-This area also has some water crossings that you will need to do but both were small and there were rocks to easily cross on.
+This area also has some water crossings that you will need to do, but both were small, and there were rocks to cross on easily.

-The fissures are areas of the rock where it has practically split apart from itself.
-Some are bigger and some are small but all of them are pretty crazy to see.
+The fissures are cracks in the rock where it has practically split apart from itself.
+Some are bigger than others, and all of them are pretty crazy to see.

-The last of the fissures is almost 100 feet long and when you look down into it is a pretty big drop to the bottom.
+The last of the fissures is almost 100 feet long, and when you look down into it is a pretty significant drop to the bottom.

-I found the railing to be a little funny as it didn’t seem like it was doing much good and it was only on the one little section with the rest free of railing.
+I found the railing to be a little funny as it didn’t seem like it was doing much good, and it was only on the one small section with the rest free of the railing.

 This area also provides a fantastic view of both El Capitan across from you and the other point out in front.
 I headed over to check out the other point as well.

 I highly recommend you make the hike out here and see it for yourself.
-Do be very careful though and do not get too close to the edge as the drops from each section are not something you want to play around with.
+Do be very careful though, and do not get too close to the edge.
+The drops from each section are not something you want to mess around with.

 Let me know if you have been in the comments and what you thought.
 If you are already in the area, then be sure to hike Sentinel Dome as well.